Musselburgh Athletic F.C.: Scottish Cup (2020-present)

 Following improvements to the club's facilities at the Olivebank Arena resulting in the reward of an SFA license, whilst also winning the South & East of Scotland Cup-Winners Shield in 2019, Musselburgh were eligible to participate in the Scottish Cup for the first time in the 2020–21 season.

 On 28 November 2020 in the 1st Preliminary Round, Musselburgh won their first ever Scottish Cup tie 3-2 away to Penicuik Athletic after extra time.
 The club's first ever Scottish Cup goal was scored early on by Michael Moffat.

 In the 2023–24 Scottish Cup, the Burgh defeated Coldstream 6-0 followed by a victory over Lowland League side Gretna F.C.
 2008 on penalties, which set up a 2nd Round tie at home to three-time Scottish Cup winners, Clyde.
 The match was broadcast live on BBC Scotland to a sell out crowd, with Clyde running out 3-2 winners after extra-time.

 Musselburgh's furthest run in their short history in the competition came during 2024–25 Scottish Cup when they reached the fourth round.
-Along the way, they defeated Penicuik Athletic, Darvel, Caledonian Braves and Bo'ness United, before eventually losing to Scottish Championship side Hamilton Academical, 3-1 at New Douglas Park.
+Along the way, they defeated Penicuik Athletic, Darvel, Caledonian Braves and Bo'ness United, before eventually losing to Scottish Championship side Hamilton Academical 3-1 at New Douglas Park.

 In the 2025–26 competition Musselburgh defeated Vale of Leithen and Bonnyton Thistle before being drawn at home to SPFL League Two team, Forfar Athletic, in the second round.
 Despite holding their own during the 90-minutes, the Burgh would go down to a late free-kick as Forfar won 2-1.

 Rivalries

 Musselburgh Athletic competes in several local derbies across both its current county of East Lothian, and football clubs of its previous county, Midlothian.
-Their main rivals are Newtongrange Star (Midlothian) and Haddington Athletic (East Lothian).

-Other fixtures considered considered derbies are matches against Dunbar United, Preston Athletic, Tranent and Dalkeith Thistle.
+These fixtures include Tranent, Haddington Athletic, Dunbar United and Preston Athletic from East Lothian and Newtongrange Star, Bonnyrigg Rose and Penicuik Athletic from Midlothian.

+The 1934 Club

+'The 1934 Club' is the official Musselburgh Athletic supporters club with the name being used based on the year of the clubs official foundation.
+It was established in 2016 and regularly sees supporters buses leave the town to back their team across the country.
+They also hold numerous charitable events and fundraisers throughout the year.